 1/4 teaspoon cracked pepper, or to taste

-1/4 or more of oil for light frying (depending on size of pan).
-I used coconut oil.
+1/4 cup or more oil of choice for light frying (depending on size of pan).

-Gently rinse the squash blossoms and pat dry.
+3. When ready to make the stuffed blossoms, gently rinse the blossoms and pat dry.
 I like to leave a tiny bit of stem on the flower to grab it with, but you can trim more if you like.
-Now, carefully spread the petals and gently remove the 'pistil' from each flower.
+Carefully spread the petals and gently remove the 'pistil' from each flower.

-In a bowl, combine the cashew cream cheese, chives and a pinch of salt.
+4. In a bowl, combine the cashew ricotta/cream cheese, chives and salt to taste.

-Use a pastry bag with small enough tip to fit in the opening of the flower (or just carefully fill the blossom with a small spoon.
-Fill it about 1/2 to 3/4 full, leaving enough room to twist the top shut.
+5. Use a pastry bag with a small enough tip to fit in the opening of the flower (or just carefully fill the blossom with a small spoon to fill each blossom about 1/2 to 3/4 full.
+Leave enough room to twist the top shut.

-In a small bowl, beat together the egg and the water or measure out the coconut milk.
+6. In a small bowl, beat together the egg and the water.
 In another bowl combine the almond flour, salt, pepper and optional herbs to taste.

-Next, dip each flower in the egg/coconut milk wash, than roll/coat them in the almond flour mixture.
+8. Next, dip each flower in the egg/coconut milk wash, than roll/coat them in the almond flour mixture again.